unobatbayar/machine-learning/README.md

 ## Contribution

 - Please feel free to add links as long as it's comprehensive.
-- If you have finished implementing any project, you can showcase it [here](https://github.com/unobatbayar/machine-learning/discussions/1).
+- If you have finished building, you can showcase it [here](https://github.com/unobatbayar/machine-learning/discussions/1).

 ### Projects